QingzhiHu/IR2_Project/README.md

 # Data Preprocessing

-./help_data:this folder is used for preprocessing the data
+./help_data: this folder is used for preprocessing the data

 ## MSMARCO-Passage